 A quick tip: while Alexander Hamilton was the project’s initiator, James Madison (fourth president of the U.S.) wrote some of the most famous essays, including No. 10 and No. 51.
 John Jay, who would become the first chief justice, wrote only five due to illness.

-Citing the Federalist Papers requires you to credit both the original author and the editor of the collection you are using.
-The core components you’ll need are the author’s name (Hamilton, Madison, or Jay), the essay number, the title of the collection, the editor’s name, the publisher, and the year of publication.
+To cite Federalist Papers accurately, you must credit both the original author and the editor of the collection you are using.
+The core components are: the author’s name (Hamilton, Madison, or Jay), the essay number, the title of the collection, the editor’s name, the publisher, and the year of publication.
 For a complete digital version of the original text, you can visit the Library of Congress’s Full Text of The Federalist Papers.

-Let’s use an example: You want to cite Federalist No. 10 by James Madison from the New American Library edition edited by Clinton Rossiter.
+The examples below use Federalist No. 10 by James Madison from the New American Library edition edited by Clinton Rossiter.
+This is the most commonly cited edition in academic writing.

 MLA 9th Edition